petershin/liferay-learn/docs/commerce/latest/en/inventory-management.md

 See [Setting Up Commerce Warehouses](./inventory-management/setting-up-warehouses.md) and [Warehouse Reference Guide](./inventory-management/warehouse-reference-guide.md) for more information on managing warehouses.

 For a store to accept orders, the related channel must have a warehouse associated with it.
-See [Introduction to Channels](../store-management/channels/introduction-to-channels.md) to understand how channels work.
+Read [Introduction to Channels](../store-management/channels/introduction-to-channels.md) to understand how channels work.

 ## Setting Inventory by Warehouse